 The duration of group therapy is flexible.
 Each session usually lasts 1.5 hours and the frequency is usually bi-monthly or once a month.

-Psychoeducation are sessions that we carry out both for patients, before starting treatment, and for family members, so that they can understand the theory of the problem and the process of therapy.
+Psychoeducation is an online course that we have prepared both for patients, before starting treatment, and for family members, so that they can understand the theory of the problem and the process of therapy.

-These sessions are mandatory for new patients and for family members of minors.
+These sessions are not mandatory, however, highly recommended, for new patients and for family members of minors.

-They help optimize treatments, provide a framework within which we move, resolve doubts and give us basic tools.
+They help optimize treatments, provide a framework within which we move, resolve doubts and give some basic tools.